The People and Culture of Greenland

 The mining industry is beginning to attract employment with oil exploration, iron, diamonds, gold, rubies, and uranium.

-As the polar ice caps melt, the country of Greenland will have more opportunities.
+As the polar ice caps melt, Greenland will have more opportunities.
 But will it come at a price?

-When someone asked Palle if the Greenlandic people want to go back to the old ways of living, her response didn’t surprise me.
+When someone asked Palle if the Greenlandic people wanted to go back to the old ways of living, her response didn’t surprise me.

 She said that people have the Internet in Greenland, they have satellite TV and they see a better way of life.